Dr. John Hiemstra, Professor of Political Studies

 Is there a true divide between public (secular) and private (religious) schools and should that supposed divide translate into different levels of funding for schools?

-Hiemstra's research explores the diversity in Alberta’s school systems and the allocation of funding for private versus public schools based on their designation.
+My research on this topic explores the diversity in Alberta’s school systems and the allocation of funding for private versus public schools based on their designation.
 His article "Alberta’s Pluriform School System: Beyond the ‘public-secular’ versus ‘private-religious’ divide,” explores the widely accepted assumption that public schools are genuinely public because they are secular and claim to include all, while religious schools fails the secularity test and must then be classified as private which means they receive less or no public funding.